Daily Bible Study Tips

 Singing from Advent to Epiphany

-We're not trying to rush the Christmas season, but if you're searching for a group study during Advent, take a look at this.
-Each day's reading includes the words to a favorite song from Advent, Christmas, Epiphany, or Hanukkah and discusses the scriptural basis of the lyrics.
+Last year's Advent study includes the words to favorite songs from Advent, Christmas, Epiphany, or Hanukkah and discusses the scriptural basis of the lyrics.

 The Many Names of God